slovnicki/beamer/package/README.md

 These "Handlers" are called `BeamLocation`s.

 `BeamLocation`s cannot work by themselves.
-When the `URI` comes into the app through deep-link, or as initial, there must be a decision which `BeamLocation` will further handle this `URI` and build pages for the `Navigator`.
-This is the job of `BeamerDelegate.locationBuilder` that will take the "global state" and give it to appropriate `BeamLocation` which will create and save its own "local state" from it to use it to build pages.
+When the `RouteInformation` comes into the app through deep-link, or as initial, there must be a decision which `BeamLocation` will further handle this `RouteInformation` and build pages for the `Navigator`.
+This is the job of `BeamerDelegate.locationBuilder` that will take the `RouteInformation` and give it to appropriate `BeamLocation` which will create and save its own `state` from it to use it to build pages.

 ## BeamLocation

 The most important construct in Beamer is a `BeamLocation` which represents a stack of one or more pages.
 `BeamLocation` has **3 important roles**:

-- know which URIs it can handle: `pathBlueprints`
+- know which URIs it can handle: `pathPatterns`
 - know how to build a stack of pages: `buildPages`
 - keep a `state` that provides a link between the first 2